Kucha: Kucha and Buddhism

 Bust of a bodhisattva from Kucha, 6th–7th century.
 Guimet Museum.

 Kucha was an important Buddhist center from Antiquity until the late Middle Ages.
 Buddhism was introduced to Kucha before the end of the 1st century, however it was not until the 4th century that the kingdom became a major center of Buddhism, primarily the Sarvastivada, but eventually also Mahayana Buddhism during the Uighur period.
 In this respect it differed from Khotan, a Mahayana-dominated kingdom on the southern side of the desert.

+Kucha served as an important intermediary in the transmission of Buddhism from the Indian subcontinent to China.
+Buddhist traditions reached the oasis kingdom through Kashmir and Gandhara, where they developed into a flourishing monastic culture before spreading eastward.
+The kingdom became one of the principal centres for Buddhist learning, translation and artistic exchange along the northern Silk Road.

 According to the Book of Jin, during the third century there were nearly one thousand Buddhist stupas and temples in Kucha.
 At this time, Kuchanese monks began to travel to China.
 The fourth century saw yet further growth for Buddhism within the kingdom.
 The palace was said to resemble a Buddhist monastery, displaying carved stone Buddhas, and monasteries around the city were numerous.

 Buddhism was the prominent faith in Kucha, and continued to be for centuries.
 After the Islamic conquest Buddhist structures, artwork, and other evidence of Buddhist worship had begun to vanish, being replaced with Islamic structures.
 The Kizil Caves, located in the Kucha region, have been excavated and the archaeological missions to the cave sites have subsequently revealed the city was once a Buddhist place of worship.

 The structures known as the Kizil Caves and their subsequent artworks connect the ancient city of Kucha to surrounding areas with the historical spread of Buddhism.
 The practice of Buddhist faith in the city led to the creation of several Buddhist artworks and structures, which have been the subject of archaeological investigations since the early 20th century.
 The Kizil Caves were even labeled a world heritage site in 2014 by UNESCO, suggesting their importance in Chinese cultural history.
 These caves were influenced by Kucha's connection to the Sanskrit Buddhist practice and reflect this connection via its Buddhist artwork.